The Gila Wilderness

 People have lived here for thousands of years, from Archaic rock shelters, early and late pit houses, and pueblo dwellings.
 They built semi-permanent shelters as well as large villages.
 Items found at the site reveal a trade network that stretched from Mesa Verde to Mexico.
 When the Mogollon migrated out of the region, nomadic people from the north, the Apache, took their place.

-Archaeologists know something bad happened in the 1200s.
+Archaeologists know something disrupted the lives of this region’s inhabitants in the 1200s.
 The 150-year period between 1150 – 1300 AD coincides with migration from Chaco and Mesa Verde.
 From north to south, everyone was on the move.
 The Zuni built a pueblo on top of El Morro.
 Cliff communities, like Bandelier, Puye, and the Gila, became common for several decades.

 There are many theories about what caused the decline of the Ancestral Puebloan and Mogollon civilizations, the “Great Drought” of 1276-1299 is frequently cited as the primary culprit.
 Drought, crop failure, and famine forced mass abandonment of large settlements.
 The cause, or causes, of the “Great Abandonment” is a matter of ongoing research and debate, but the impact was widespread and prolonged.
 Large villages and cities that had thrived for centuries were abandoned within a matter of decades.
 Refugees migrated in small family groups across the southwest, with many seeking refuge in places with access to water and strategically defensive, from cliff dwellings to mesa tops.